Yaiba: Samurai Legend

 Yaiba: Samurai Legend (stylized as Y∀IBA) is a Japanese manga series written and illustrated by Gosho Aoyama.
 It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from September 1988 to December 1993, with its chapters collected in 24 tankōbon volumes.
 The manga has been licensed for English release in North America by Viz Media.

 The story follows Yaiba Kurogane, a samurai boy raised in the forest by his father who ends up returning to city life in Japan.
 Yaiba encounters a rival swordsman, Takeshi Onimaru, but when the battle just so happens to end in a stalemate, a humiliated Onimaru is lured into malevolence upon stumbling across a magical katana, culminating in his plans to take over the world with an army of demons.
 This forces Yaiba and his allies to go on a quest to defeat the newly transformed demon lord, while also encountering several figures from Japanese history and mythology along the way.

-A 52-episode anime television series adaptation by Pastel aired on TV Tokyo and Television Hokkaido from April 1993 to April 1994.
-A second anime television series adaptation by Wit Studio aired its first season from April to September 2025.
-A second season has been announced.
+A 52-episode anime television series adaptation, titled Kenyū Densetsu Yaiba, produced by Pastel, aired on TV Tokyo and Television Hokkaido from April 1993 to April 1994.
+A second anime television series adaptation, produced by Wit Studio, aired its first season from April to September 2025.
+A second season is set to premiere in January 2027.
 The second anime series has been licensed in English by Viz Media.

 By May 2024, the manga had over 17 million copies in circulation.
 In 1993, Yaiba received the 38th Shogakukan Manga Award for the shōnen category.

 Story

-Yaiba Kurogane is an adventuring boy who knows how to be a samurai and little else.
-Yaiba lives with his father, Kenjurou, in the forest.
-One day, while Yaiba was eating, a troop of gorillas came to attack.
-Yaiba and his father escaped and hid inside a box, but they did not know that the box was full of pineapples and was going to be transported into the city.
-In the city, Yaiba finds out that he is a legendary warrior and has to fight the evil of a demonic looking high-school student named Takeshi Onimaru.
+Yaiba Kurogane is an adventurous boy who knows how to be a samurai but not much else.
+He lives with his father, Kenjuro, in the forest.
+One day, while Yaiba was eating, a troop of gorillas comes to attack.
+Yaiba and his father escape and hide inside a box.
+They do not know, however, that the box is full of pineapples and is going to be transported to the city.
+Once there, Yaiba discovers that he is a legendary warrior who must fight a demonic-looking high school student named Takeshi Onimaru.

-The people that Yaiba meets along his journey to become a true samurai encourage him, train him, or inspire him to greatness, though at heart he is still a child, and his incredible skill with a sword is matched only by his kindness towards his friends.
-Though he tends to leap before he looks, and his thick-headedness tends to turn potential allies into enemies, his friends soon clobber him, and salvage the situation.
-This unlikely group embarks on a host of incredible adventures where they meet legendary figures from Japanese history, and finally overcome impossible odds, and put everything on the line, to save the entire planet from a threat not of this world.
+The people Yaiba meets on his journey help him grow as a samurai through training and guidance.
+Despite his skill with a sword, Yaiba is impulsive and often creates conflicts with potential allies, necessitating the intervention of his friends.
+Together, they embark on various adventures and encounter figures from Japanese history and mythology.
+Their journey eventually leads them to confront a threat that endangers the entire world.